lutherlim/lutherlim.github.io/_pages/capstone.md

 Now that we have an understanding on how CNN works, its time to move on to our star today Joe.
 Read on to find out how he is built!

 ## 3. Methodology
-The approach to building Joe can be split into 4 main categories:
+The approach to building Joe can be split into 4 main parts:
 1. Mining the dataset
 2. Pre-process the images
 3. Buildning and training the CNN
 4. Evaluating results

-#### 3.1 Dataset
+### 3.1 Dataset
 The dataset used for this project are obtained from 2 sources:
-1. [VegFru](http://openaccess.thecvf.com/content_ICCV_2017/papers/Hou_VegFru_A_Domain-Specific_ICCV_2017_paper.pdf) database from University of Science and Technology China.
+* [VegFru](http://openaccess.thecvf.com/content_ICCV_2017/papers/Hou_VegFru_A_Domain-Specific_ICCV_2017_paper.pdf) database from University of Science and Technology China.
-2. Web scraped from the internet (Primary Source)
+* Web scraped from the internet (Primary Source)

-A total of 15 fruits and vegetables are then selected for training Joe:
+A total of 15 fruits and vegetables are selected for training Joe:
 1. Apple
 2. Asparagus
 3. Banana